 When the air outside and inside feels the same (or cooler), you can go ahead and roll the windows up, turn the re-circulate on, and toggle the settings of the a/c to your liking.
 After that, you’re all set.

-We’re recommending the reflective ones since it can bounce the sun rays away from the interior.
-Not only will it mitigate the heat build-up, it will also protect the plastic and leather parts from direct sunlight.
+We’re recommending the reflective ones since they can bounce the sun rays away from the interior.
+Not only will it mitigate the heat build-up, but it will also protect the plastic and leather parts from direct sunlight.

 Following these steps won’t hurt and will more likely make your lives easier as motorists.
 Just remember, always put safety and security first before performing them.
 Moreover, don’t leave a person or your pets inside the car even if you’re just running off to an errand.